westerndigitalcorporation/riscv-fw-infrastructure/README.md

       $ sudo ln -s /usr/lib/x86_64-linux-gnu/libmpfr.so.6 /usr/lib/x86_64-linux-gnu/libmpfr.so.4
 - Download and install Java SE Runtime Environment

-- For RISC-V OpenOCD, you will need to following depended libs: libusb-0.1, libusb-1.0-0-dev, libusb-dev
+- For RISC-V OpenOCD, you will need the following depended libs: libusb-0.1, libusb-1.0-0-dev, libusb-dev

       $ sudo apt-get install libusb-0.1 libusb-1.0-0-dev libusb-dev

 ### Building for source
+- #### Preparations
     - Add the environment variable RISCV_TC_ROOT - set it to the *[Toolchain-root]* with the following command:

           $ sudo -H gedit /etc/environment

           RISCV_TC_ROOT=/path to [Toolchain-root]

     - Reboot your machine for changes to take affect
     - Launch Eclipse MCU - [Eclipse-MCU-root]/eclipse
     - Import WD firmware code:
     	- From 'Eclipse MCU' menu bar select *File* -> *Import*
     	- In the Import window select *General* -> *Existing Projects into Workspace* -> *Next*
     	- In the next Import window *Select root directory* -> *Browse*  and choose the infra-riscv-fw/WD-Firmware/ you've downloaded in 'Getting the firmware sources' section
     	- Press *'Finish'* button
-- From 'Eclipse MCU' menu bar select '*Project'* -> *'Build All'*.
-Note that you can select which platform to build for.
+- #### Build - compile and link
     - You will need to choose a specific ***demo*** for building a full solution:

-        from the eclipse terminal or console:
+            From the eclipse terminal or console:
             $ cd [WD-firmware-root]/WD-Firmware/demo/build
             $ ./config.sh

             Then you will be asked to choose a demo.
             For more explanation on adding new demos please read the readme file on ***'/demos'***

+    - From 'Eclipse MCU' menu bar select '*Project'* -> *'Build All'*.
+Note that you can select which platform to build for.
+    - Since the building process SCons build system, you can build via console/terminal.
+Please read the readme on ***’/build’***

 ### Downloading & debugging the firmware image (FTDI over USB)
 - #### Setting up the hardware (taken from SiFive Freedom Studio Manual v1p6).